Disclosures pertinent to all Clients

 Eligible Counterparties - any entity licensed for Dealing, Managing or Advising under POI Law; a bank, insurance company or collective investment scheme; a pension scheme or its management company; other similar entity.

 Professional Investors – a person who - regularly invests in collective investment schemes, company shares or other private investments of such size that they can reasonably be expected to understand the risks involved of such transactions; provides a certificate from a financial advisor indicating that he has obtained independent financial advice; has been a non-clerical employee of a professional investor firm for more than 3 years.

 Retail Investors - a client who is not a Professional Client or an Eligible Counterparty.

-Terms – Terms and Conditions outlined for example in a term sheet or other agreement.
+Terms – Terms and Conditions outlined for example in the Fund Prospectus, term sheet or other agreement.